New York Pass and tourist cards: complete guide 2026

 - Hop-on Hop-off sight seeing bus tour-the evergreen sightseeing stop bus service, ideal for those who want to move between major neighborhoods and attractions while enjoying the sights without stress.

-- Tour of Harlem - in the Bronx, participating in a gospel r ite - beautiful experience, visiting one of the most authentic neighborhoods in Manhattan, with the possibility of attending a gospel rite (definitely try it!)
+- Harlem Tour – in the Bronx, including a gospel service – a wonderful experience, visiting one of Manhattan’s most authentic neighborhoods, with the chance to attend a gospel service (a must-try!)

 These are just a few of the experiences that deserve a place on your itinerary, especially if this is your first time in New York City.